-In Duke Du Jour, Jared Langley, the thirteenth Duke of Reston, tumbles into a dilapidated fountain on his ducal estate and awakens in 1816, where he is confronted by servants who think him a dead ringer for his namesake and rakehell ancestor, the seventh Reston duke gone missing at the battle of Waterloo.
-Unfortunately, Seven got mixed up with French spies out to assassinate the Duke of Wellington, and unwary Jared ends up in their crosshairs.
+The release date for Duke du Jour--the first book of my Lords in Time series published by The Wild Rose Press--will be announced in the very near future.
+In this historical time-travel romance, Jared Langley, present-day thirteenth Duke of Reston, tumbles into an eerie, abandoned fountain on his ancestral estate and awakens in 1816, where servants and neighbors think him a dead ringer for his namesake and rakehell ancestor, the seventh Reston duke gone missing at the battle of Waterloo.

 Always my best,